smnorris/fwapg/README.md

     docker-compose run --rm loader psql -c "CREATE DATABASE fwapg" postgres docker-compose run --rm loader make --debug=basic

+Note that docker images specified in `docker-compose.yml` may not be available on ARM based systems.
 As long as you do not remove the container `fwapg-db`, it will retain all the data you put in it.
 If you have shut down Docker or the container, start it up again with this command: